 If crowdfunding isn’t the perfect fit for you, here are your best alternatives for securing funding that isn’t crowdsourced.

 If your business needs a quick influx of financing, we suggest that you turn to one of the top 0% intro APR business credit cards.

-The Blue Business Plus from Amex.
-This business credit card offers a 0% intro APR period of 12 months.
-As long as you make your minimum monthly payments on time, you’ll be able to carry an interest-free balance for these 12 months.
+Our top suggestion is the Blue Business Plus card from Amex.
+This business credit card offers a 0% intro APR period of 12 months, as long as you make your minimum monthly payments on time.

 If you were considering GoFundMe for business because you need quick, easy-to-access business funding, then a short-term loan might serve you well.

 Short-term loans are quicker, more accessible versions of traditional business term loans.
 Generally speaking, business owners with personal credit scores of 550 or above, at least one year in business, and $50,000+ in annual revenue can qualify for short-term loans.
 Not to mention, short-term loans can range in size anywhere from $2,500 to $250,000.

 Plus, if you qualify for a short-term loan, you can get funded in as little as one business day.